afermanich87/CryptoClustering_Challenge/README.md

 ## Intro

 1. This challenge utilizes our newly gained knowledge of unsupervised machine learning.
-2. Download the challenge 19 files and import the `crypto_market_data.csv`.
-Use the StandardScaler() module from scikit-learn to normalize the data from the CSV file.
+2. Download the challenge 19 files and import the `crypto_market_data.csv`(found in the `Resources` folder).
+3. Use the StandardScaler() module from scikit-learn to normalize the data from the CSV file.
-3. Create a DataFrame with the scaled data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.
+4. Create a DataFrame with the scaled data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.
-  The first five rows of the scaled DataFrame should appear as follows:
+    * The first five rows of the scaled DataFrame should appear as follows:

 ![image](https://github.com/afermanich87/CryptoClustering_Challenge/assets/120151717/fda54894-19eb-4757-a3a8-180b55757188)